Figure53/F53OSC/README.md

 - F53OSC must be compiled with ARC.
 - You must link against `Security.framework` and `CFNetwork.framework`.
-- F53OSC requires Xcode 6.3 or later and a deployment target of macOS 10.9+ or iOS 8.4+.
+- F53OSC requires Xcode 10.3 or later and a deployment target of macOS 10.9+, iOS 8.4+, or tvOS 9.0+.

 You can also use CocoaPods to include F53OSC into your project: